Observing Double White Dwarfs with the Lunar GW Antenna: DWD merging process

 where $f_0$ is the GW frequency at $t=0$, and $\mathcal{M}$ is the chirp mass, $\mathcal{M}=(m_1m_2)^{3/5}(m_1+m_2)^{-1/5}$.
 The merger time $t_m$ can be obtained by posing $f(t_m)=\infty$, thus\footnote{Note that this expression is obtained in the Newtonian limit, so it is an approximation that is valid only for $d \gg R_\text{Sc}$ ($R_\text{Sc}=2GM/c^2$ being the Schwarzschild radius); this regime is not reached since the merging occurs well before.}

-A waveform template is used for the estimation of the detector response, chosen from a set of approximants from \textsc{LALsimulation} (part of \textsc{LALsuite}, \citealt{lalsuite}), a software package currently used by the LIGO/Virgo/KAGRA collaboration for the analysis of GW data.
-We use the template \textsc{IMRPhenomD} \citep{ imrphenomd1, imrphenomd2, imrphenomd}.
-The model is already implemented inside the Fisher matrix code used for this study, \textsc{GWFish}\footnote{https://gwfish.readthedocs.io/}(see Section \ref{subsec:GWFish}) and the evaluation is sufficiently fast to enable a large population study.
+A waveform template is used for the estimation of the detector response, chosen from a set of approximants from \textsc{LALsimulation} (part of \textsc{LALsuite}, \citealt{lalsuite}), a software package currently used by the LIGO/Virgo/KAGRA collaboration.
+We use the template \textsc{IMRPhenomD} \citep{ Husa:2015iqa, Khan:2015jqa, imrphenomd}.
+The model is very accurate in the LGWA frequency band and is already implemented in the Fisher-matrix code used for this study, \textsc{GWFish}\footnote{https://gwfish.readthedocs.io/}(see Sect.~\ref{subsec:GWFish}).
+Furthermore, it enables sufficiently fast analyses, even for large-population studies.
 In the LGWA frequency band, the modeling is also very accurate.
 The template depends on a set of parameters: the two masses $m_1$, $m_2$, the luminosity distance, the inclination angle $\theta$, namely the angle between the observer and the total angular momentum of the system, the polarization angle $\psi$, the initial phase of the waveform, the position in the sky in the usual (ra, dec) coordinates, the time of arrival at the geocenter at the nominal merger (without considering the real merger, namely the time at which the Roche overflow occurs), and a frequency cutoff used to simulate both a system that doesn't merge during the observation period, and for which the waveform is truncated, or the occurrence of the Roche overflow in merging systems.
 A description of these parameters can be found in the documentation of \textsc{GWFish}.